saylordotorg/course_k12math008/Unit04.md

+---
+layout: default
+title: "K12MATH008: Math Grade 8"
+course_description: "This course will build on your prior knowledge of expressions and equations to display the patterns in the form of graphs, equations, functions, tables, and qualitatively with words.
+Topics covered include scientific notation, integer exponents, modeling bivariate (two-variable) data with linear equations, functions, systems of equations, the Pythagorean Theorem, and the volume of spheres, cylinders, and cones."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Geometry** <span id="4"></span>
 *You are at the ice cream parlor and need to decide if you want a cup or a cone.
 The store promises to fill each option with your favorite